MahdiAll99/MEDimage/docs/configuration_file.rst

             },
             "rot_invariance": {
-                "description": "If ``True``, rotational invariance will be approximated by combining the response maps of several elements of the Gabor filterbank.", "type": "bool"
+                "description": "If ``True``, rotational invariance will be approximated by combining the response maps of several elements of the Gabor filter bank.", "type": "bool"
             },
             "orthogonal_rot": {